wtsi-hgi/wes-qc/docs/wes-qc-hail.md

 Edit `config/my_project.yaml` to include the correct paths for your datasets and working directories.
 Most probably you'll need to change only `dataset_name` and `data_root` entries.
-All other paths are specified as relatives, so you won't need top edit it.
+All other paths are specified as relatives, so you won't need to edit it.

 Start a new tmux session, and edit the PYTHONPATH to include the directory you originally cloned the git repo into.